We Can Also Thank Covid-19 For Our Insomnia and Anxiety

 However, the ones who’ve developed sleep-related problems from issues such as unemployment, death of loved ones, loss of their home, or the complications that come with contracting the coronavirus may not be able to cure their insomnia as easily or as quickly.

 Insomnia has two main elements: the inability to sleep despite the resources for a good night’s rest being available, and the inability to sleep because of the events that occur during the day, which make it difficult to enjoy quality sleep for an adequate amount of time.
 The events of the coronavirus make both of these elements a part of many people’s lives.

 Long-term effects of coronavirus are going to remain a part of people’s lives long after the vaccine is out and the virus is no more.
 Chronic insomnia, which is a likely probability for those who initially started off with acute insomnia but have not found any solutions to it, could become a major issue for healthcare workers and therapists to deal with.

 Insomnia is more than just a sleep-related problem

 Those who develop chronic insomnia, which happens when you have difficulty sleeping at least three times a week for a period of longer than three months, can suffer from other consequences as well.
-The two kinds of insomnia, which can either be the difficulty of sleeping at all or the difficulty of staying asleep can adversely affect your health in more ways than just making you feel tired.
+The two kinds of insomnia, which can either be difficulty sleeping at all or difficulty staying asleep can adversely affect your health in more ways than just making you feel tired.

 Several studies have shown that sleeping for less than 5 hours a night led to a 5 times higher chance of developing hypertension.
 People who are insomniacs have a depleted capacity to pay attention, perform tasks that challenge cognition, and are slower in their body movements and alertness than those who regularly get more than 6 hours of sleep at night.